 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Vision Source Specialists help patients from all over Rapid City or Philip, South Dakota.
-Dr. Jared Pearson will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Vision Source Specialists to find out if scleral lenses are right for you.
+Our staff helps patients from all over Rapid City and Philip, South Dakota, and Dr. Jared Pearson will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision